Anti Phishing Training

 Common anti-phishing training mistakes

-While the above seven best practices might sound straightforward, the practice has shown that mistakes can still happen, reducing the success rate of the anti-phishing training strategy.
+While the above seven best practices might sound straightforward, practice has shown that mistakes can still happen, reducing the success rate of the anti-phishing training strategy.
 For example, three popular mistakes that companies usually make when organizing anti-phishing training are:

 Outdated content and examples